Now that we’re getting deep into summer, here’s a question: Does your dog chase bees or wasps?

 - Pale gums

-If your dog shows these signs, especially if there’s a possibility he’s been stung, pick up the phone right away and call the emergency vet.
+If your dog shows these signs, especially if there’s a possibility they’ve been stung, pick up the phone right away and call the emergency vet.

 Other Reactions to Insect Stings